 Just when Foster thought he was out of the injury game, his back pulls him right back in.

 Foster had microscopic lumbar discectomy on November 13 and wasn’t cleared to get back to work until March 16.

-And new head coach Bill O’Brien is not masking the fact that Foster will be used like a $2.00 er...uh...”lady of the night” this season.
+And new head coach Bill O’Brien is not masking the fact that Foster will be used heavily this year.
 What choice does he have with Ryan Fitzpatrick and Tom Savage at quarterback?

 As Eminem said, so shall Foster: “Let me formally reintroduce myself to you for those of you who don't know--The new me's back to the old me.”